Controller design and experimental evaluation of a motorised assistance for a patient transfer floor lift: INTRODUCTION

-To reduce the amount of effort required for a transfer, it was proposed to motorise the floor lift, as has been done for Joy in Care’s TouchMove \cite{noauthor_powermove_nodate} or Handicare’s EvaDrive \cite{noauthor_evadrive_nodate}.
-The integration of robotics in other medical devices, such as beds or wheelchairs, has already proven to be successful \cite{guo_design_2018}, because it has decreased the amount of effort required to push these devices, thus improving their ease of use.
-Ideally, a good control strategy must reduce the needed amount of effort efficiently, guarantee security and comfort for the patient being carried and preserve the user’s manoeuvrability.
-Most of the control strategies developed to assist an operator in similar tasks focus only on one of these three aspects.
-Solea et al. proposed a control strategy centred on the comfort of the person in a motorised wheelchair \cite{solea_robotic_2008}.
-Duchaine et al. recommended a strategy in which the user’s manoeuvrability and control are improved through a variable controller \cite{duchaine_stable_2012}.
+This paper discusses the design and experimental evaluation of an admittance controller for the specific application of the fifth-wheel motorized floor lift (see Fig. \ref{fig:Shéma-Lift}) in a realistic scenario of maneuvering a patient in a small bathroom.
+Three main performance criterion are considered: 1) the maneuverability, 2) the efforts required to move the floor lift, and 3) the comfort and safety of the patient.
+Admittance controllers are widely used in the context of human-machine interfaces including assistance devices.
+For instance, Solea et al. proposed a control strategy centered on the comfort of the person in a motorized wheelchair \cite{solea_robotic_2008}.
+Duchaine et al. recommended a strategy in which the user’s maneuverability and control are improved through a variable controller \cite{duchaine_stable_2012}.
 Rosen et al. based their control strategy on myosignals to reduce the required effort for a task \cite{rosen_myosignal-based_2001}.
-Guo et al. presented an admittance control to command a motorised bed, which improves manoeuvrability and reduces the effort required to move the bed, but no comparison is made with other control strategies to get the best way to control the robotic bed \cite{guo_design_2018}.
-Finally, many articles focus only on the ergonomic aspect of the use of the lift, not on the integration of motorised assistance \cite{reid_learning_2007}.
+Guo et al. presented an admittance control to command a motorized bed, which improves maneuverability and reduces the effort required to move the bed, but no comparison is made with other control strategies \cite{guo_design_2018}.
+Finally, many articles focus only on the ergonomic aspect of floor lift, but not on the integration of motorized assistance \cite{reid_learning_2007}.
+Compared to most of the previous related works, in this article the controller design is conducted considering the 3 performance criterion simultaneously and provide an experimental comparison of multiple control approaches.
+Finally the presented results are original since the fifth-wheel motorized floor lift is a novel concept \cite{jonsson_jorgen_patient_nodate}.

-The main contributions of this article are the development of a controller for motorised assistance of a fifth wheel and an extensive experimental evaluation of the assistance system’s performance in the context of three aspects: 1) manoeuvrability of the lift, 2) reduction of effort and 3) comfort of the patient.